ucsb/webguide/footer.md

 Each web page may contain the date the last time the page was updated.
 The last modified date should appear in the following format:
-April 4, 2006 (no month or year abbreviation)
+May 4, 2018 (no month or year abbreviation)

 ### Contact Link